shashanksc/Network-Scripts/README.md

+snmp_lldp_check.py : takes a list of devices as input and checks for SNMP and LLDP on those devices.

 mac_find.py : Python script to ping IPs, retrieve their MAC addresses via ARP, and export IP-MAC mapping to text and CSV files. use when mac address needed for a bunch of IP.